 Investing will never be pure numbers.
 It will always be a human activity.
 In Investments 2025, the dominant global market emotions were fear and greed.
-Pricing extremes, abrupt market crashes and be wildering even the most seasoned investors were all driven by these two emotions.
+Pricing extremes, abrupt market crashes and wildering even the most seasoned investors were all driven by these two emotions.

 Basics of Greed and Fear in Financial Markets